 13 Refreshingly Unique Out Of Office Emails That Will Make You Stand Out

-Setting up an out-of-office messages is an essential (but easily forgotten) final step before leaving on a trip.
+Setting up an out-of-office messages is one of those easily forgotten final steps before leaving the office.

-It’s like like notifying your bank before you travel internationally — if you forget about it, it’s probably going to come back to bite you.
+It’s like like notifying your bank before you vacation internationally — if you forget about it, it can some communication issues.

 We all know that an out of office reply lets your colleagues, customers, and other email senders know that: 1) that you aren’t available, 2) when you’ll be back, and 3) who to contact if they need to.